MattMencel/azdo-pipeline-examples/README.md

 Many tasks take avantage of the `$(System.AccessToken)` variable.
 To gain access to this the build pipeline must enable the `Allow scripts to access the OAuth token` option in the Agent Job preferences pane.

-Modifications to the working directories and URIs in the tasks may need to be customized depending on how the Terraform and wiki is structured.
+Modifications to the working directories and URIs in the tasks may need to be customized depending on how the Terraform repo and the AzDO Organization wiki folders are organized.

 ## Pipeline File Descriptions